harshsahu1/DevConnector/README.md

 # DevConnector
-This is a Social network for developers. it is a MERN stack application from Udemy course by bradtraversy.
+This is a Social network for developers. it is a MERN stack application created by me from Udemy course by bradtraversy.
 It is contains list of features like authentication, User Profiles, Forum posts etc.

 # Quick start